tdwg/chrono/docs/list/index.md

 		</tr>
 		<tr>
 			<td>Definition</td>
-			<td>The temporal uncertainty of the maximumChronometricAge and minimumChronometicAge in years.</td>
+			<td>The temporal uncertainty of the earliestChronometricAge and latestChronometicAge in years.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
-			<td>This is the +/- number for the age in years.
-The expected unit for this field is years.</td>
+			<td>The expected unit for this field is years.
+The value in this field is number of years before and after the values given in the earliest and latest chronometric age fields within which the actual values are estimated to be.</td>
 		</tr>
 		<tr>
 			<td>Examples</td>